What is coal energy?

 The coal power plant diagram shows the components of the plant and the different stages of transforming the chemical energy (coal) into electrical energy as:

 We started with the boiler or the steam generation system; as we supply the coal from coal bunkers via coal conveyors to be crushed into coal mills.
-And in the air heater, air is preheating from flue gas via air circulation sub_system.
+And in the air heater, the air is preheating from flue gas via air circulation sub_system.

 Then we supply this pulverized coal with preheated air in a boiler furnace for firing.